19hours/sg-statutes/Acts/CISCO (Dissolution) Act.md

 ### Transfer date

 3\.
-The transfer date shall be such date as the Minister may, by notification in theGazette, appoint to be the date on which the undertaking and employees of the Corporation shall be transferred to the successor company.
+The transfer date shall be such date as the Minister may, by notification in theGazette\*, appoint to be the date on which the undertaking and employees of the Corporation shall be transferred to the successor company.

+\*The transfer date is 1st June 2005 —videS 312/2005.

 ## PART II